IIT-EnergySystemModels/openTEPES/doc/md/QA.md

 ## How can I install it?

-- openTEPES has been tested to be used in Microsoft Windows and Ubuntu (a Linux distribution)
+- openTEPES has been tested to be used in Microsoft Windows, Ubuntu (a Linux distribution), and macOS operating systems

 - The installation documentation can be found on